← ALL TRANSMISSIONS

 “A signal that nobody receives is just noise with good intentions.”

-You can build the most sophisticated system in the world.
+Build the most sophisticated system in the world.
 If nobody can find it, it doesn’t exist.

 I spent the last two years building things: audio-reactive 3D creatures, particle systems that respond to scroll velocity, AI pipelines that cross-reference podcast transcripts, sacred geometry visualizations with 50,000 particles, a blog about consciousness and grief, a project scoring system with a cyberpunk aesthetic.
 Fifteen projects in a private monorepo.
 Some of them live on a portfolio site.
 Most of them lived nowhere.